francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

    Pay attention to :meth:`~.AsyncBaseRequestHandler.handle`, it is an :std:term:`asynchronous generator` function.

-   All requests sent by a client are literally injected into the generator via the :keyword:`yield` statement.
+   All requests sent by the client are literally injected into the generator via the :keyword:`yield` statement.

    .. literalinclude:: ../_include/examples/tutorials/echo_client_server_tcp/echo_request_handler.py
-      :lines: 16-20
-      :lineno-start: 16
+      :start-at: async def handle
+      :end-at: yield
+      :lineno-match:
       :emphasize-lines: 5
       :dedent: